Home » UAE » Dubai City » What to Wear in Dubai – A Complete Guide for Tourists

-Additionally, since Dubai is a desert city, the type of fabric you choose will also have a significant impact on your comfort.
-For first-time travellers, it is always confusing to know what to wear and where to wear it.
+Additionally, since Dubai is a desert city, the type of fabric you choose will also significantly impact on your comfort.
+For first-time travelers, it can be confusing to know what to wear and where to wear it.
 We are here to make it easy for you.
 Read this guide on what to wear in Dubai, and you will be all sorted.

 What you should wear